Our Favorite July 4th Recipes

-Punch up classic corn salad with fresh, juicy peaches and crisp slices of radish.
-Add smoky flavor to the farm-stand salad by grilling the sweet corn first.
+Punch up classic corn salad with fresh, juicy peaches and crisp radish slices.
+Add smoky flavor to this farmstand salad by grilling the sweet corn first.

 Before the fireworks, fill your friends and family with sizzling grilled steak tacos.
 The lean meat joins garden-fresh vegetables and queso fresco in warm grilled corn tortillas.

 Toast to the nation's independence with sweet strawberry sangria.
-The red-and-white big-batch cocktail gets double the fruit flavor from fresh berries and strawberry schnapps.
+The red-and-white big-batch holiday punch gets double the fruit flavor from fresh berries and strawberry schnapps.

 Classic crunchy coleslaw gains sweetness from salad pickles, which complement the fresh flavors of cabbage and carrots.
 The side-dish recipe produces 6 cups of crisp slaw, ensuring plenty for all your friends and family.

 All-American Barbecue Chicken

 When it comes to grilling, barbecue chicken is about as classic as it gets.
 Slather chicken breasts, thighs, and drumsticks in our sticky-sweet homemade balsamic BBQ sauce, then grill until golden brown.